texfaq/texfaq.github.io/FAQ-isitanum.md

 \fi
 ```
 again used in tail-recursion.
 However, these forms aren't very
-satisfactory: getting the recursion ''right'' is troublesome (it has a
+satisfactory: getting the recursion "right" is troublesome (it has a
 tendency to gobble spaces in the argument), and in any case TeX
 itself has mechanisms for reading numbers, and it would be nice to use
 them.